 For the life of me I can’t figure out what people see in the island.
 It’s only good for one thing: partying.
 Since it sees so many young travelers, the alcohol and music flow continuously, even during the low season.
-Yet people swear by the beauty of the island and I don’t know why.
+Yet people swear by the beauty of the island, and I don’t know why.

-Ko Phi Phi, like many Thai islands, suffers from mass over development.
+Ko Phi Phi, like many Thai islands, suffers from mass overdevelopment.
 It’s simply too small to handle all the people brought to it.
-Hotels are thrown up, boats brought in, and ferries arrive to fill as many rooms as possible all while coral reefs are dynamited and overfished and as many tourists as possible are brought to gawk and feed the wild monkeys and take their photo where Leonardo Di Caprio filmed “The Beach“.
+Hotels are thrown up, boats brought in, and ferries arrive to fill as many rooms as possible all while coral reefs are dynamited and overfished and as many tourists as possible are brought to gawk and feed the wild monkeys and take their photo where Leonardo DiCaprio filmed The Beach.
 And since the tourists don’t complain, nothing gets changed.

 I can’t figure out why anyone would consider this paradise when there are hundreds of untapped and unspoiled islands all over Thailand.
-Good marketing, pretty pictures, and a reputation for a good party keeps Ko Phi Phi alive but you want beautiful and unspoiled tropical islands, Ko Phi Phi is not the place for you.
+Good marketing, pretty pictures, and a reputation for a good party keeps Ko Phi Phi alive, but if you want beautiful and unspoiled tropical islands, Ko Phi Phi is not the place for you.